10DLC Campaign Form Help

 • Consumers will Opt-In to receive messaging when talking with our Project Managers who canvas local neighborhoods.
 When speaking with the Project Managers, they agree to receive messages verbally and on our contact form.
 After a user provides us with the initial consent, we then send them a double Opt-In message to ensure they wish to receive SMS messages from us.

-• Opt-in Via Consumer-Initiated message -This is where consumers opt-in by initiating an SMS (a user-initiated or mobile originated message) to the campaign phone number.
-Here are some examples of calls-to action:
+• Opt-in Via Consumer-Initiated message -This is where consumers opt-in by initiating an SMS (a user-initiated or mobile originated message) to the phone number.
+Here are some examples of this call-to action:

 • The customer can reach out to us via SMS (the phone number to text is on the website).
 We’ll send back a welcome message which notes that they will now receive updates via SMS.
 The initial message (or opt-in message) will have all SMS disclosures.